 The Motor Carrier Safety Manager will work with the FMCSA Division office to ensure that the Federal performance standards in conducting the compliance reviews are being met.
-The manager will monitor the productivity and performance quarterly by keeping a log of the number of compliance reviews conducted by the officer and any notes on their performance from FMCSA.
+The manager will monitor the productivity and performance quarterly by keeping a log of the number of compliance reviews conducted by the officer and what regulatory factors / parts have been investigated in each compliance review conducted.
 Quarterly and annual reports will be submitted to the FMCSA Hawaii Division office.